SaxxonPike/roton/README.md

 IDEs that support .NET Core, such as JetBrains Rider or Visual Studio Code, should be able to manage the build process as long as the SDK is installed.

+It can also be built and run from the command line.
+We've included `publish.sh` for this purpose, which will build and plop out Lyon in the Deploy folder.

 ### Where can I learn more about ZZT?